Upcoming Calendar

 He currently has more than 33,000 career citations and 400 original scientific research and review papers.

-PERSONAL VIGNETTE: Also in this meeting, Jim Ott will be delivering his personal vignette.
+PERSONAL VIGNETTE: Also in this meeting, Steve Tuck will be delivering his personal vignette.

 LUNCH BUNCH: After the meeting, all members are invited to have lunch (at their own cost) at a local restaurant.
 A great way to get to know your fellow members.